Udumbara: Polyflowers packaged as a fruit

 Chen was apparently no Chakravartin, and, unsurprisingly, no biologist.

-If we assume that the author of the Lotus Sutra was aware that the Udumbaras are actually enclosed within a fruity shell, then perhaps his lament was less about the rarity of the flower itself and more about the difficulty of finding someone sufficiently knowledgeable in botany to recognize that the Udumbara is a hypanthium 内華, and therefore technically distinct from ordinary flowers.
+If we assume that the authors of the Lotus Sutra was aware of the fact that the Udumbaras are actually enclosed within a fruity shell, then perhaps their lament was less about the rarity of the flower itself and more about the difficulty of finding someone sufficiently knowledgeable in botany to recognize that the Udumbara is a hypanthium 内華, and therefore technically distinct from ordinary flowers.

-Many years ago, Cyril Parkinson, the first Raffles Professor of History at the University of Malaya, warned us that: the void created by the failure to communicate is soon filled with poison, drivel and misrepresentation.
-And true enough, the pictorial gap left by Lotus Sutra is now (since 1997) filled by the Internet with a gallery of pale insect eggs masquerading as mystical blossoms.
+Many years ago, C. N. Parkinson, the first Raffles Professor of History at the University of Malaya, warned us that: the void created by the failure to communicate is soon filled with poison, drivel and misrepresentation.
+And true enough, the pictorial gap left by Lotus Sutra is now, for the past 30 years, filled by the Internet with a gallery of pale insect eggs masquerading as mystical blossoms.

-Images of lacewing eggs are being flipped upside down and misrepresented as Udumbara.
-Thankfully, we still come across the occasional sensible remark like: 那是草蛉卵,從沒想過佛教修行人竟然不查證就亂唬爛.
+Images of hatched lacewing eggs are being flipped upside down and misrepresented as Udumbara.
+Thankfully, we still occasionally come across sensible remarks like: 那是草蛉卵,從沒想過佛教修行人竟然不查證就亂唬爛.

-In Thai universe, Kedah is known as Saiburi or Syburi ไทรบุรี, or the city of Udumbara.
+In the Thai universe, Kedah is known as Saiburi or Syburi ไทรบุรี, or the city of Udumbara.
 It was annexed by Rama II in 1821 with the assistance of Ligor.
 During the campaign, the Garuda-Marong coin-amulet was minted by Raja Ligor, Noi Na Nagara (b.
 1776, d.
 1838) and distributed to the soldiers who took part in the military expedition.
-In 1842, the king of Kedah was allowed to return to country by Rama III, but the country was politically under the Thai umbrella.
+The design features the zodiac avatar of Kedah, the marong, coiling around the fig tree.
+In 1842, the king of Kedah was allowed to return to country by Rama III, but the country was politically parked under the Thai umbrella.
 However, with the Bangkok Treaty of 1909, Kedah was officially ceded to the British.
 Interestingly, Kedah was handed back to Thai by Japan during World War II and it was briefly ruled by Thai again between 1943 and 1945.
-The design features the zodiac avatar of Kedah, the marong, coiling around the fig tree.

 1. In The words and phrases of Lotus Sutra 妙法蓮華經文句 by Chen De'an 陳德安 or Zhiyi 智顗 (his monastic title), Chen remarked: